code-and-effect/effective_obfuscation/README.md

 and enumerate all users.

-Please continue to use @user = User.find(params[:id]) in your controller to prevent enumeration.
+Please continue to use @user = User.find(params[:id]) in your controller to prevent route enumeration.

-Any other internally used finder methods should respond to both obfuscated and database IDs for maximum compatibility.
+Any other internally used finder methods, `where` and `find_by_id` should respond to both obfuscated and database IDs for maximum compatibility.

 ## License